litoco/Docs/AndroidDocs/jetpack-compose/StateHoisting/README.md

 To understand **state hoisting** lets first understand the two words that it comprises of i.e. **state** and **hoisting**.

 **State**: As mentioned in the [offical docs](https://developer.android.com/jetpack/compose/state), in android, a state in an android app is any value that can change over time.
 And yes, it does sound similar to a variable definition in computer programming.\
-So why do they call it a state and not variable itself?
-Because states are Jetpack specific.
+So why not call a state, a variable?
+Because states are Jetpack specific whereas variables are programming language specific.

 **Hoisting**: And hoisting generally means moving up.